-piration Date Vesting Schedules 12/08/2019 The remaining one third will vest December 8, 2012 2/11/2021 One third will vest February 11, 2013, the remaining one third will vest February 11, 2014
+Expiration Date Vesting Schedules

+2/11/2021 One third vested February 11, 2013; the remaining one third will vest February 11,

+2014

+2/21/2022 One third vested February 21, 2013; one third will vest February 21, 2014; and one

+third will vest February 21, 2015

 - (2) The Company's stock options are granted at the Board meeting in February each year, with a grant date that is generally three business days after the Company's report of financial results for the prior year, to employees already in the equity incentive program, and to newly hired executive officers at the HR Committee meeting following the executive officer's employment date.
 Prior to 2011, the Company's equity grants to employees already in the equity incentive program were made at the December Board meeting each year.
 The exercise price reflects the closing price of DENTSPLY Common Stock on the grant date. - (3) Stock options generally expire ten years after the grant date. - (4) RSU grants are cliff vested.
 Restrictions lapse and the units convert to shares of stock three years after the date of grant, except that they become immediately vested upon death, disability or qualified retirement.
 RSUs have no expiration date.
-With respect to Mr. Wise, Mr. Jellison and Mr. Clark, vesting of RSUs is contingent upon the continued profitability of the Company and these are included in the column "Equity Incentive Plan Awards: Number of Unearned Stock Units That Have Not Vested."
+With respect to Mr. Wise and Mr. Clark, vesting of RSUs is contingent upon the continued profitability of the Company and these are included in the column "Equity Incentive Plan Awards: Number of Unearned Stock Units That Have Not Vested."
 The RSUs with the following grant dates will vest as indicated below:

 Grant Date Vesting Schedules

-2/12/2009 vested on February 12, 2012

-2/4/2010 will vest on February 4, 2013
+2/4/2010 vested on February 4, 2013

 2/11/2011 will vest on February 11, 2014

+2/21/2012 will vest on February 21, 2015

-- (5) The market value represents the number of RSUs granted multiplied by December 31, 2011 stock closing market price of \$34.99. - (6) Includes RSUs for Messrs.
-Wise, Jellison and Clark, together with PRSUs (for Messrs.
-Wise, Jellison, Clark, Mosch and Size.
-Both RSUs and PRSUs are cliff vested.
+- (5) The market value represents the number of RSUs granted multiplied by December 31, 2012 stock closing market price of \$39.61. - (6) Includes RSUs for Messrs.
+Wise and Clark, together with PRSUs for Messrs.
+Wise, Jellison, Clark, Mosch and Sterkenburg.
+Both RSUs and PRSUs are subject to cliff vesting.
 Restrictions lapse and the units convert to shares of stock three years after the date of grant (provided, in the case of the PRSUs, that a one-year performance objective is met; and provided, in the case of the RSUs granted to Messrs.
-Wise, Jellison and Clark, that the Company continues to be profitable), except that they become immediately vested upon death, disability or qualified retirement.
-PRSUs are shown at the target amount. - (7) The market value represents the number of RSUs and PRSUs granted (PRSUs at the target amount), multiplied by December 31, 2011 stock closing market price of \$34.99.
+Wise and Clark, that the Company meets the performance requirement), except that they become immediately vested upon death, disability or qualified retirement.
+PRSUs are shown at the target amount. - (7) The market value represents the number of RSUs and PRSUs granted (PRSUs at the target amount), multiplied by December 31, 2012 stock closing market price of \$39.61.